Why is DocRead different from competing software?

 - One other notable feature that you may like is around DocRead administration.
 DocRead offers fine control at all levels from Farm all the way down to the Document Library, meaning that you can directly control who can assign reading tasks, administer DocRead and view Reports.
 This means that if you only want DocRead activated on 1 Document Library, within 1 Site, within 1 Web Application, this is easily achievable and allows you to really control who can publish policies.

 One final point is about our company, Collaboris.
 We are dynamic and forward-thinking company, founded by two partners each with more than 20 years’ experience in IT.
 We have been providing SharePoint Development & Consultancy Services to big companies like Microsoft, the National Health Service (NHS), Telefonica, Universal Music Group and BAE systems.
 One of our major differentiating factors (from some others working in SharePoint) is that we only employ highly experienced consultants and developers.
 That has been the main reason for our success and for the repeat business that we have enjoyed.
-The lead architect on DocRead has also co-authored a book called ‘SharePoint 2010 Enterprise Architect’s Guidebook’ to be released by Wrox Press at the beginning of 2012, so you can hopefully appreciate the pedigree of developer that has worked tirelessly to make DocRead the product it is.
+The lead architect on DocRead has also co-authored a book called ‘SharePoint 2010 Enterprise Architect’s Guidebook’ released by Wrox Press in 2012, so you can hopefully appreciate the pedigree of developer that has worked tirelessly to make DocRead the product it is.

 I hope this helps answer your question – please don’t hesitate to shout if you have any more questions, or would like to see a demonstration of DocRead.